BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 <p>
     Moreover, change is often only in a <i>sub</i>-culture.
-    Many people have had the experience of a passing association with a well-organized, moral, and even pleasant institution, such as a university or a good job.
+    Many have had the experience of a passing association with a well-organized, moral, and even pleasant institution, such as a university or a good job.
     In that subculture, our ducks were finally in a row.
-    But once you're dumped back into the real world, things are still quite shabby.
+    Then you're dumped back into the real world.
 </p>

 <p>